Terms and Conditions

 - Authorize us to verify to third parties the validity and status of your certificates when they enter your last name and certificate number into the public certificate verification process on our website.

 Depending on how you use our services, third-party content and courses or interact with us, you might provide such information as:

-- Your name, email address, physical location, postal address, phone number, and contact information;
+- Your name, email address, physical location, device location, postal address, phone number, and contact information;

 - Payment information, including credit card or banking information;